LIHPC-Computational-Geometry/dds-hexmeshing/README.md

 make
 ```

-Update `paths.json` with the location of SALOME, Genomesh, Evocube tweaks and robustPolycube :
+Update `paths.json` with the location of SALOME, Genomesh, Evocube tweaks, robustPolycube and fastbndpolycube :

 ```json
 {